Number of Jobs

-Whether it's in the front of the office or behind the scenes, a routine visit to the doctor is really a visit with an entire team – including a growing number of medical assistants.
-Medical assistants are likely the first and last faces you see during any medical appointment, either in your doctors' offices or at a larger medical organization.
-The job is a mix of traditional office work—like manning the front desk, answering phones, and filing insurance forms—as well as hands-on tasks including checking vital signs, drawing blood, sterilizing surgical equipment, and making sure medical histories are accurately recorded.
-More-specialized roles for medical assistants include working in the eye-care field assisting ophthalmologists or optometrists, conducting basic vision tests, or helping patients learn to insert, remove, and care for contact lenses.
+A routine visit to the doctor is really a visit with an entire team – including a growing number of medical assistants.
+Medical assistants are likely the first and last faces you’ll see during any medical appointment, either in your doctor’s office or at a larger medical organization.
+The job is a mix of traditional office work, including manning the front desk, answering phones and filing insurance forms, as well as hands-on tasks such as drawing blood and preparing it for lab tests, administering injections and making sure medical histories are accurately recorded.
+More specialized roles include assisting ophthalmologists or optometrists with basic vision tests or helping patients learn to insert, remove and care for contact lenses.

-The BLS reports that the median annual wage for a medical assistant was $29,100 in 2011, up slightly from the prior year.
-The best-paid 10 percent of medical assistants made $40,810, while the bottom 10 percent made approximately $20,880.
-The highest wages are found working in physicians’ offices or hospitals.
-By location, the highest-paid positions are clustered in the metropolitan areas near Fairbanks, Alaska, San Francisco, Barnstable Town, Mass., and Napa, Calif.
+The BLS reports that the median wage for a medical assistant was $29,370 in 2012, up slightly from the prior year.
+The best-paid 10 percent of medical assistants made $41,570, while the bottom 10 percent made approximately $21,080.
+Physicians’ offices or hospitals pay the highest wages.
+By location, the highest-paid positions are in the metropolitan areas of Vallejo, Calif., Fairbanks, Alaska and San Francisco.

-No formal training is required to become a medical assistant, and workers can enter the field and learn on the job with just a high-school diploma.
-There are a variety of one-year certification programs or two-year associate's degrees offered in the field, teaching students laboratory techniques, clinical procedures, medical terminology, record keeping, and some specialization in fields such as podiatry or optometry.
+No formal training is required to become a medical assistant, and workers can enter the field and learn on the job with just a high school diploma.
+There are a variety of one-year certification programs or two-year associate degrees offered in the field, which teach students laboratory techniques, clinical procedures, medical terminology, record keeping and some specializations such as podiatry or optometry.

-The good news for aspiring medical assistants is that the industry requires relatively little in the way of formal training or education compared with other jobs in the medical field.
+The good news for aspiring medical assistants is that the industry requires relatively little formal training or education compared with other jobs in the medical field.
 But that also means it can be tougher to stand out among a sea of applicants.
 In addition to certification programs, networking with organizations in the field can make a huge difference, says Jean Lynch, director of communications and marketing at the American Association of Medical Assistants.
 One of the best ways to get ahead as a medical assistant is to volunteer, she says.
 “It doesn’t have to be your whole life.
-Work on a blood-pressure drive.
+Work on a blood pressure drive.
 Spend a Saturday at it.
-That can go on a resume," Lynch says.
-She also recommends keeping abreast of how the healthcare industry is changing and what issues are facing the people who actually hire medical assistants, by reading up on the industry using the websites of organizations like the Medical Group Management Association.
+That can go on a résumé,” Lynch says.
+She also recommends keeping abreast of changes in the health care industry and issues affecting the organizations that hire medical assistants.